GoogleChrome/web.dev/src/site/content/en/blog/compat2021/index.md

 CSS](https://stateofcss.com/) and [State of JS](https://stateofjs.com/)
 surveys.

-The goal in 2021 is to eliminate browser compatibility problems in 5 key focus areas so developers can confidently build on them as reliable foundations.
+The goal in 2021 is to eliminate browser compatibility problems in five key focus areas so developers can confidently build on them as reliable foundations.
 This effort is called #**Compat2021**.